 Hammertoe Surgery

-Hammertoe surgery is designed to correct a defect in the second, third, fourth, or fifth toe.
-There are multiple types of hammertoe deformities, termed “mallet toe,” “claw toe,” and “Hammertoe,” depending on which of the toe joints are involved.
+Our feet serve us faithfully for years, but we tend to notice them only when something goes wrong.
+Sometimes, these conditions worsen to the point of requiring a procedure to correct the issue.
+Hammertoe surgery is designed to correct a second, third, fourth, or fifth toe defect.
+There are multiple types of hammertoe deformities, sometimes termed “mallet toe” and “claw toe,” depending on which toe joints are involved.

 This surgery is typically performed to alleviate pain and improve the flexibility of the toe(s), allowing them to straighten and function optimally.

-Surgery is the only option for rigid hammertoe (when the toe can not be manually straightened); however, in some cases, the toe can be manipulated (flexible hammertoe), and manual therapy can help this condition.
+Surgery is the only option for rigid hammertoe when the toe can not be manually straightened; however, in some cases, the toe can still be manipulated, known as flexible hammertoe, and manual therapy can help this condition.

 Hammertoe